izxxr/cobble-bot/docs/bot-features/leveling-and-leaderboards.md

 ## Level Advancement
 Everytime a player reaches a certain amount of XP, the level is advanced.
 As soon as level is advanced, a message is sent to notify the player about the advancement.

+## Leaderboards
+Leaderboards shows the ranking of players globally or in a guild in terms of experience points.
+In order to view the global leaderboard, `/leaderboard global` command is used.
+Similarly, `/leaderboard guild` command is for guild leaderboard.

+> Note for contributors and developers: Leaderboard command is optimized to work with
+> the members intent enabled.
+If that intent is disabled, the command would need to manually
+> fetch individual user causing the navigation to be slow.